2000 College World Series

 The 2000 College World Series was played at Johnny Rosenblatt Stadium in Omaha, NE from June 9 to June 17.
+The participating schools qualified by winning their Regional and Super-Regional tournaments.
 The fifty-fourth tournament's champion was Louisiana State University coached by Skip Bertman.
 The Most Outstanding Player was Trey Hodges of Louisiana State University.

 Participating Teams[edit]